isabella232/mobile-services.zh-Hant/help/ios/messaging-main/messaging/messaging.md

    >[!TIP]
    >
-   >`messages` 或為 `remotes` 必要項目。
+   >`messages` or  is required.`remotes`

-   If these objects are not configured, download an updated `ADBMobileConfig.json` file from Adobe Mobile services. 如需詳細資訊，請參閱 [核心實作與生命週期](/help/ios/getting-started/requirements.md)。
+   If these objects are not configured, download an updated `ADBMobileConfig.json` file from Adobe Mobile services.
+For more information, see Core Implementation and Lifecycle.[](/help/ios/getting-started/requirements.md)

 ## Tracking in-app messages {#section_B85CDF6929564AAEA79338B55E5CB1E8}